Skip to content

 This will probably mean stepping outside your comfort zone.

 It will certainly mean serving and helping others – as we believe that this is the best way to become a better person yourself.
-It is why at least 12 of your 50 hours must be working with other people to be of service to them.
+It is why at least 12 of your 40 hours must be working with other people to be of service to them.

-Ready to serve others needs
+Are you: Ready to serve others needs

 Thought for the day

 Thought for the Day makes up one part of the Y12 tutor programme.
-It is designed as a way to enable every member of year 12 to contribute to the extra-curricular and religious life of the 6th Form.
+It is designed as a way to enable every member of year 12 to contribute to the extra-curricular and religious life of the Sixth Form.

 Thought for the Day is aimed to make you aware of current issues and to develop you as a person, and as such will take the form of a presentation that lasts for a minimum of 8 minutes, which reflects on social and ethical issues.
 It will be expected that this presentation has both a clear focus and be personal to you – be passionate about it!
 In need of some guidance as to what makes a good though for the day?